s1xology/jun-bill-dashboard/README.md

 ## Why I Built This

 This project began as a spontaneous idea while I was studying in the US.
-I’ve always had the habit of tracking my expenses, but my girlfriend often pointed out that I spend money too freely.
-Since I’m majoring in Business Analytics, I thought: “Why not build a dashboard to show exactly where my money goes?”
-Sometimes, the best motivation comes from personal challenges!
+I've always had the habit of tracking my expenses, and my girlfriend and I often discuss financial planning and budgeting together.
+Since I'm majoring in Business Analytics, I thought: "Why not build a dashboard to visualize exactly where my money goes?"
+It's a perfect opportunity to apply my technical skills to real-world financial management!

 ## Project Structure